|Markham, Ontario has groomed generations of Canadian hockey youth including this year's consensus No. 1 pick Steven Stamkos, of the Sarnia Sting.

 Hodgson impressed Cornacchia with his off-ice maturity as well as his steady play.

-"You ask him to play defence, he plays defence; if you ask him to kill penalties, he kills penalties.
+"You ask him to play defense, he plays defense; if you ask him to kill penalties, he kills penalties.
 Whatever you ask him to do, he does.
 He's a humble kid who only wants to get better.

 "He's an outstanding individual.
 He's a hard-working kid that strives to get better all the time.
 He just works and works and works, and it's through hard work and determination and commitment that he's at the level he's at now.
 He brings everything to the game.
 He's the most focused kid I've had.